President and CEO

 Prior to coming to the Arts Council, he served as Senior Vice President for University Communications at The Ohio State University, where he led an office that oversaw OSU’s university-wide communications and reputation management.
 The office included the units of Internal Communications, Marketing Communications, Media Relations, Research Communications, and WOSU Public Media.

-Before joining Ohio State in 2008, Katzenmeyer was senior vice president of investor, media, and community relations for L Brands, Inc (NYSE: LB).
+Before joining Ohio State in 2008, Katzenmeyer was senior vice president of investor, media, and community relations for L Brands, Inc (NYSE: LTD).
 He was responsible for the company’s reputation and relationships with investors and analysts, local media, national business and trade press, and the nonprofit and philanthropic community.

 Katzenmeyer previously served as executive assistant for legislative affairs to the Governor of Ohio for four years.
 His public service career spans nearly 15 years, including time on the staff of Ohio House of Representatives and the Ohio Department of Development.

 Katzenmeyer serves on the boards of the Columbus Clippers, YMCA of Central Ohio, the Columbus Metropolitan Library, and is a Trustee of the Crane Family Foundation at the Columbus Foundation, the board of Campus Partners for Urban Redevelopment, and on the advisory board of LiFE Sports.
 Currently, he is Chair of the Ohio Local News Initiative Board, a new nonprofit statewide network of local newsrooms, and is an original board member of RAPID 5, a vision for five amazing greenway corridors in central Ohio.